White House moves to refocus Trump after bleach controversy at coronavirus briefing

 “We built the greatest economy in the world.
 I will do it a second time,” Trump said at an April 6 White House briefing.

-Trump has proven largely impervious to the sorts of self-inflicted wounds that would end just about any other politician.
-Yet some Republicans worry, and some Democrats hope, that Trump’s stumbles amid the pandemic could be a turning point, especially if the nation is not well on its way to recovery in November.
+Trump has proved largely impervious to the sorts of self-inflicted wounds that would derail just about any other politician.
+Yet some Republicans worry — and some Democrats hope — that Trump’s stumbles amid the pandemic could be a turning point, especially if the nation is not well on its way to recovery in November.

-The president’s comments on possibly ingesting bleach to try to cure the virus, for example, were swiftly mocked and decried, and provided an easy-to-understand attack against him.
+The president’s comments on possibly ingesting bleach to try to cure the virus, for example, were swiftly mocked and decried and provided an easy-to-understand attack against him.
 Speaking Sunday to CNN’s Jake Tapper, House Speaker Nancy Pelosi (D-Calif.) summed up Trump’s suggestion as “disinfectant in the body” and quipped: “You know what they call that?
 They call that embalming.
 That’s the medical term.”

 Biden, who has generally refrained from falling into back-and-forth exchanges with Trump, tweeted an incredulous warning Friday: “I can’t believe I have to say this, but please don’t drink bleach,” he wrote.